 Ms.Edwards, Career Specialist has those waivers along with SAT waivers.

-Passing the FCAT and/or receiving a concordant score on ACT and/or SAT is a graduation requirement for the Class of 2014.
-Other very important graduation requirements include at least a 2.0 GPA and 24 credits.
+Passing the FSA and/or receiving a concordant score on ACT and/or SAT is a graduation requirement.
+Students must also earn 24 credits with a 2.0 GPA

 You must LEARN to EARN your Pasco High diploma, so start TODAY!